You did everything right.

 Portfolio careerist by design.

-She lives in the Pacific Northwest with her husband and two cats.
-When she’s not busy flagging the emergency exit for people fleeing outdated career models, you can find her adventuring through the Puget Sound, cozying up with a good book, or being lovingly grounded by Momo & Stout (who remind her that naps by the fire are also part of the future of work).
+and two cats.
+When she’s not busy flagging the emergency exit for people fleeing outdated career models, you can find her adventuring through the Puget Sound, reading a good book, or cozying up with her two cats Momo & Stout (who remind her regularly that naps are also a part of the future of work).

 *The author, not the cheese.